Women’s History (Minor)

 Enrich Your Degree With a Women's History Minor

-Women’s History also pairs well with majors in English, Christian Ministries, or Theatre Arts.
-In addition, a minor in Women’s History can give a liberal arts emphasis to a more career-focused major such as Marketing, Management, or Film and Media Production.
+The Women’s History minor pairs well with majors in the History, Global & Political Studies Department or can give a liberal arts emphasis to a more career-focused major.

 Women’s History Curriculum Guides & Degree Options